• Vancouver Tech Journal

 Fantuan credits its early growth toward making restaurant owners, customers, and drivers happy.

-Employees also plot delivery routes so customers receive orders on time and drivers can take multiple orders at once to earn more.
+Employees also plot delivery routes so that customers receive orders on time and drivers can take multiple orders at once to earn more.
 Fantuan also continues to focus on improving its delivery algorithm and system to maintain efficiency.

 “At the very beginning, you need to figure out what the business model is and make a profit,” Feng explained.
 “But once the company's growing, you need to think about the strategy like which location you need to go into and whether you need to raise funds.
 Then once you have over 100 people, you need to think about how you organize and manage the organization, right?”